 Commercial/Public applicators must maintain records for each application.
-Private applicators are required to maintain records only for applications of restricted use pesticides (the Federal Worker Protection Standard requires records to be kept on all pesticide applications for growers that employ workers or handlers).
-All pesticide application records must completed within 24 hours of the pesticide application and be maintained for three years.
-The records must contain the following information:
+Private applicators are required to maintain records only for all applications of restricted use pesticides.
+Operations that employ agricultural workers or handlers covered by the Worker Protection Standard must keep records for all pesticide applications.
+All pesticide application records must maintained for three years, completed within 24 hours of the pesticide application, contain the following information:

 - The date of application, and for those pesticides specifying a reentry period, the hour of completion

 - The name and address of the application site (Commercial applicators must also record the name and address of the customer if it differs from the application site.)